LadyNaggaga/training-tutorials/content/efcore/getting-started/understanding-models.md

 ## What is a Data Model?

 A data model is a representation of the different types of information within a system and their relationships.
 For example, in a relational database, the database schema (tables, columns, etc.) would make up the data model.
-In EF Core, you will often hear these data models simply referred to as "models."
+You sometimes hear these data models simply referred to as "models" in EF Core.

 ## Defining a Data Model